thefork-widgets/standar-booking-first/README.md

 # booking-order-widget
-CSS to add in Google Analytics field to show standard booking above offer/special menues in widgets.
+CSS to add in Google Analytics field (The Fork Manager) to show standard booking above offer/special menues in widgets.